Skip to content

 Type: intermediate

-When delivery is initiated the message will return to the normal message flow a new states will be generated.
+When delivery is initiated, the message will return to the normal message flow and new states will be generated.

 This state does not generate a state notification at the moment, so the first status update will be a enroute when the message begins being processed.